TypicalRandomNerd/cpp-notes/README.md

 This document contains my notes, sample code, and pseudocode as I dive deeper into my C++ journey.
 This allows me to create a C++ Reference Guide as I learn, similiar to my [Python Reference Guide](https://github.com/TypicalRandomNerd/python-reference-guide) for Python.

+I will do my best to explain things, but it is recommended to have some programming experience to better understand this guide, preferably in Java or C#.
+This is not a full book, but instead a shortcut guide, so if you lack knowledge of what a variable is and how to access and evaluate variables in other languages then this probably isn't for you.
+Instead, a fully fledged C++ book such as C++ Crash Course may be better suited for you.

 ## Getting Started With C++
 Lets take a look at our first program: